Skip to main content

 Ways to rejuvenate the ASCIA IEI Registry are being considered, to optimise the entry of data, with recognition of the need for project officer support and the need to change from the existing waiver of consent to a formal consent process.
 An active ASCIA IEI Registry will allow documentation of numbers for advocacy and also allow expansion of research.

-- ASCIA will survey members regarding access to care/testing after the Clinical Care Standard has been established.
+• ASCIA will survey members regarding access to care/testing.

 Why was the ASCIA Immunodeficiency Strategy initiated?